-If you are looking for a program where you can be yourself, be open to exciting and challenging experiences, this is the program for you.
+If you're looking for something where you can be yourself, be open to exciting and challenging experiences, this is the program for you.

 Start your career with Rural Bank